 Long-Term Storage (Silver Hangtag)

 This permit authorizes long-term storage at the School of Education Lot 3 Only.
 This permit is not authorized on the main campus at any time without purchase of an additional temporary pass.
 Students can access the School of Ed lot 3 by way of the WATA Route 8 - W&M (Green) Line daily or the walking path from the Campus Recreation Center.
 Requests for this permit are submitted using a General Exception to Policy form.

 The Restricted Use permit is available for freshmen and sophomores who have obtained permission to have a vehicle registered on campus.
 After submitting a request for exception, please allow two (2) weeks from submission for the approval process.
-More information on the exception process can be found in this brochure: Exception to Policy Process. *Due to COVID-19, disregard instructions to come to the office; you will be contacted by our office with instructions once your exception is granted.
+More information on the exception process can be found in this brochure: Exception to Policy Process. *Due to COVID-19, disregard instructions to come to the office; you will be contacted by our office with instructions once your exception is granted by the appropriate department.

 Restricted Use (Silver Decal)

 Students who have obtained this permission will receive the permit at a cost of $375.00 upon registration.
 Permission may be granted for employment reasons (at least 10 hours per week), for medical necessity, or for approved volunteer service (at least 10 hours per week).

 Restricted Use permits are also issued to students and staff members who have had their privileges to park on campus restricted to the Kaplan Arena (formerly W&M Hall) lot (see Restricted Privileges).
 Persons with restricted privileges and the Restricted Use permit must park in the Kaplan Arena lot only from Monday at 7:00 a.m. until Friday at 5:00 p.m.
 Athletic events may effect this; be mindful of signage and announcements.
 No parking in metered or timed spaces at any time, unless the space is also designated as a load/unload space then the specified load/unload time limit applies.